-Burns went on to write numerous poems inspired by waterfalls, as did Byron and Millais; whilst the likes of Wordsworth, Louis Stevenson and Mendelssohn all wrote about them, and the great British public, led by Queen Victoria herself, visited them in droves.
+Burns went on to write numerous poems inspired by waterfalls, as did Byron and Millais and numerous others including; Wordsworth; Louis Stevenson and Mendelssohn, who all wrote about them.
+Consequently the great British public, visited them in droves.

-Since those heady Victorian days the paths leading to well over 1000 waterfalls, have become overgrown, and many of the waterfalls have all but disappeared from our maps.
+Since those heady Victorian days the paths leading to well over 1000 waterfalls, have become overgrown, and many falls have all but disappeared from our maps.

 Now against the backdrop of climate change and a global pandemic, there has never been a more urgent need to reconnect with nature.

 Waterfalls now invites contemporary, post-pastoral and ecologically aware and authors, artist, poets and film-makers to connect with nature in much the same way as their romantic counterparts did.
-Be it in the form of a simple diary entry, social comment, poem, haiku, story or journal.
+Be it in the form of a simple diary entry, a social comment, poem, haiku, story or journal.

 Oscar van Heek has been nominated for the SONY WORLD PHOTOGRAPHY AWARDS 2019, and has work selected for the 2021 and 2022 RSA, and recently exhibited at SONICA GLASGOW 2022